Non Convertible Debentures (NCD): Meaning, Taxation, Interest Rate, Example

 7 min read

 Non-convertible Debtentures (NCDs) are a type of investment in which you lend money to a company and get paid interest in return.
-Unlike some other investments, NCDs cannot be changed into company shares.
-They are safe and give good returns, making them popular for people who want a steady income with low risk.
-This article explains NCDs, covering what they are, how they work, their benefits, risks, and tips for investing wisely.
+These are safe and give good returns, making them popular for people who want a steady income with low risk.
+Let’s check out how they work, their benefits, risks, and tips for investing wisely.

 What Are Non-Convertible Debentures (NCDs)?

-Companies issue NCDs to collect money for business needs, like building factories or expanding operations.
+Companies issue NCDs to raise capital for business needs, such as building factories or expanding operations.
 In India, these NCDs are regulated by the Securities and Exchange Board of India (SEBI), which ensures companies follow rules to protect investors.
 A Debenture Trustee, appointed by the company, also watches over the process to ensure investors are treated fairly.

 Types of NCDs